What Type of Lawyer Makes the Most Money?

 4. Elder Law

-Elder law focuses on issues affecting older adults, including estate planning, guardianship, and long-term care planning.
+Elder law covers issues affecting older adults.
+It includes estate planning, guardianship, and long-term care planning.
 This specialty is growing as the population ages.

-- How to Become an Elder Law Attorney: Obtain a JD degree emphasizing elder law or estate planning, participate in relevant internships, and pass the bar exam.
+• How to Become an Elder Law Attorney: Earn a JD with a focus on elder law or estate planning.
+Then, do relevant internships and pass the bar exam.

 5. Sports and Entertainment Law

-This specialty involves representing athletes, entertainers, and organizations in contracts, negotiations, and intellectual property matters.
+This specialty represents athletes, entertainers, and organizations.
+It covers contracts, negotiations, and intellectual property issues.
 The industry is booming as media rights and endorsements grow.

-- How to Become a Sports/Entertainment Lawyer: Complete a JD degree with entertainment law or sports management coursework, gain experience through internships with agencies or teams, and pass the bar exam.
+• How to Become a Sports/Entertainment Lawyer: Earn a JD.
+Take courses in entertainment law or sports management.
+Intern at agencies or teams for experience.
+Then, pass the bar exam.

 Related Articles: